-If you’d like that joke again in video form, or you just like watching your reviews, here’s our Colugo carrier video review (just keep scrolling if you prefer reading & pictures):
+If you just like watching your reviews, here’s our Colugo carrier video review (just keep scrolling if you prefer reading & pictures):

-Baby carriers are really handy.
+Here at Fathercraft, we consider baby carriers essential.
 They allow you to do all sorts of stuff with your child strapped to you.
 Which is great, because as you know or will soon learn, parenting is time-intensive.
-Speaking baby carriers, here are all of our baby carrier reviews.

 Here’s John demoing just a few of the things you can do while your baby is in a carrier:

-Colugo is part of the new wave of “direct to consumer” companies (think Warby Parker, Casper, & Dollar Shave Club) that sell directly to you via their websites, which allows them to pass on savings.
+Colugo is a “direct to consumer” company (think Warby Parker, Casper, & Dollar Shave Club) that sell directly to you via their websites, which allows them to pass on savings.
 It’s a model that’s worked well for razors, mattresses, and glasses, and we think it’s perfect for the baby gear market.
 Why?
 Well, baby gear is something you need to try, with your baby, to really know if you’re going to like it.
-And, trying it out in the wild (or in your bathroom while you brush your teeth with a baby in the carrier) is much better than looking at it on a shelf at a big box store.
+And, trying it out in the wild (with other kids in tow) is much better than looking at it on a shelf at a big box store.

 Colugo offers a 100-day in-home trial—more than enough to decide if their stuff is right for you.
 So, you can make the grocery store your testing ground.

-We’re here to check back in with Colugo and see how it’s held up against some of the new carriers that have come out since 2019. *Spoiler Alert* It’s still awesome.
+We’re here to check back in with Colugo and see how it’s held up against some of the new carriers that have come out recently. *Spoiler Alert* It’s still awesome… and we’ve been testing baby carriers ever since—with dads, with moms, with small babies, with big babies…we’ve gone DEEP on baby carriers over the years.

 Let’s dive into the awesome, the wish it was different, and our final verdict.